chenludi/DataParasite_acjob/README.md

 Traditional deep research tools excel at individual deep-dive inquiries but struggle with structured data curation tasks that require gathering information for long lists of entities.
 Data Parasite exploits a key insight: **entity curation is embarrassingly parallel**.
 While curating 100 scholars' academic histories is a long-horizon task as a whole, each scholar's record is an independent subtask.
 By launching parallel agentic searches for each entity, we transform an intractable long-horizon problem into a scalable parallel workflow.

 ### Elegant Simplicity Over Multi-Agent Complexity
-Implementing parallel entity curation typically demands sophisticated multi-agent orchestration systems with planners, coordinators, and specialized sub-agents [2]—solutions that are often over-engineered and brittle.
+Implementing parallel curation of entity information typically demands sophisticated multi-agent orchestration systems with planners, coordinators, and specialized sub-agents [2]—solutions that are often over-engineered and brittle.
 Data Parasite takes a different approach: **leverage off-the-shelf coding agents as orchestrators** instead of building complex agent frameworks from scratch.
 The entire system reduces to:
 - A single Python script that performs parallel agentic search over a CSV input
 - A well-defined YAML config file that specifies task structure, prompts, and schema
 - Powerful coding agents (or even ChatGPT's web interface) to generate custom configs from natural language descriptions